 Feelings of fear and anxiety can affect our cats much like they affect us.
 Stress can occur in your cat for multiple reasons.
 Perhaps you’ve recently moved or brought a new pet or family member home.
-Whatever the case may be, if you have a stressed cat, there could be an underlying problem.
-One of the first ways to detect this problem is when your cat stops using her litter box.
-She may be peeing in a new spot, spraying on a wall, or having trouble urinating.
+Whatever the case may be, if you have a stressed cat, there could also be an underlying problem.
+One of the first ways to detect this problem is when your cat stops using the litter box, pees in a new spot, sprays on a wall or has trouble urinating.

 Unfortunately, inappropriate urination is one of the most common reasons why cats are left at shelters or put outdoors.
-If your cat starts marking her territory away from her litter box, it’s not out of revenge or spite; it’s probably because something is wrong.
-While it could be a Behavioural problem, or she doesn’t like her litter box for some reason, a medical condition should first be ruled out.
+If your cat starts marking their territory away from the litter box, it’s not out of revenge or spite; it’s probably because something is wrong.
+While it could be a behavioural problem a medical condition should first be ruled out.
 One of the most frequent medical causes of a urination problem is feline lower urinary tract disease.

 What is FLUTD?